winitzki/scall/tutorial/programming_dhall.md

 The built-in types `Bool`, `List`, `Natural`, and `Text` support more operations.
 In addition to specifying literal values of those types and printing them to `Text`, a Dhall program can:

-- Use `Bool` values as conditions in `if` expressions or with the standard boolean operations.
+- Use `Bool` values as conditions in `if` expressions or with the standard Boolean operations.
 - Add, multiply, and compare `Natural` numbers.
 - Concatenate lists and compute certain other functions on lists (`List/indexed`, `List/length`).
 - Concatenate, interpolate, and replace substrings in `Text` strings.